bill-amadio/Spoon-Knife/testReadMe.md

-# SNV caller comparison analysis
+# Sex Prediction from RNASeq

 This analysis evaluates [MAF files](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/) from different SNV callers, compares their output, and creates a [consensus mutation file](./results/consensus/consensus_mutation.maf.tsv.zip).
 This consensus mutation file is [MAF-like](#consensus-mutation-call) meaning it is TSV file that contains the fields of a [MAF file](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/) but adds [VAF](#variant-allele-fraction-calculation), but does not contain a starting comment line with a version number.